camelot-dev/excalibur/docs/user/usage.rst

 Create table extraction rule
 ----------------------------

-Clicking on "Upload" or "Extract Again" will take you to the *workspace* screen.
+Clicking on "Upload" or "Extract Again" will take you to the *workspace* for a PDF.

 .. image:: ../_static/screenshots/workspace.png
     :scale: 40%
     :align: center

-Here you can create a table extraction rule on the PDF page number you selected, and apply it on that same page or multiple pages of the PDF.
-Let's create an extraction rule for this `PDF`_.
+Here you can create a table extraction rule on the PDF page number you selected, and apply it on that same or multiple pages of the PDF.
+Let's create an extraction rule on a `PDF`_.

 .. _PDF: https://github.com/socialcopsdev/camelot/blob/master/tests/files/tabula/us-007.pdf

-Since the table has no lines, we will use the Stream flavor.
+Since the table has no lines, you should use the Stream flavor.

 .. image:: ../_static/screenshots/stream/rule_options.png
     :scale: 65%